HenrikJoreteg/human-javascript/ch06 - models.md

   // other information. (you cannot set a derived property, this is intentional)
   derived: {
     // the name of the derived property
-    // in this case refrencing "model.fullName"
+    // in this case referencing "model.fullName"
     // would give us the result of calling the
     // function below
     fullName: {